Architecture

 Compute resources scale dynamically to meet workload demands:

-- Auto-scaling Workers: Additional workers are automatically provisioned during periods of high usage
+- Auto-scaling Workers: Additional Workers are automatically provisioned during periods of high usage

-- Load Distribution: Queries are distributed across available workers
+- Load Distribution: Queries are distributed across available Workers

 - Elastic Capacity: Worker count increases when workload increases